CivilEngrTools/pyCET_demo/README.md

 Second example: desing connection by pyCET
 --------

-This example is to show how to pyCET to design a connection. pyCET itself is a caluction software.
+This example is to show how to use pyCET to design a connection. pyCET itself is a caluction software.
 But it is very powerful and the users could use it for more complicate calculations and designs.

 ```python